-The origin of Mortadella Bologna dates back to 1661 when Cardinal Farnese published a notice which codified the production of this deli meat and anticipated, in some ways, the current Product Specification.
-The Mortadella Bologna PGI has an oval orcylindrical shape with a smooth bright pink texture and a rich aroma; it has a characteristic delicate flavour.
-It is made from selected pork meat and high quality fat from the pig's throat, stuffed into casings of various sizes and wrapped in netting.
-Then, it is cooked in special dry air ovens for a time varying from just a few hours to an entire day depending of the size of product.
-Finally the product is sprayed with cold water becoming truly unique.
+The origin of Mortadella Bologna dates back to 1661 when Cardinal Farnese issued a production call, a forerunner of present-day regulatory standards.
+The Mortadella Bologna PGI has an oval or cylindrical shape with a smooth bright pink texture and a rich aroma; it has a characteristic delicate flavour.
+It is made from quality meats and pork fat from the neck, stuffed into casings of various sizes and wrapped in netting.
+Then, it is dry heat cooked in special stoves for a period of time which can go from a few hours to several days and finally rinsed with cold water.